jupyterhub/the-littlest-jupyterhub/docs/install/custom-server.md

 4. Ability to `ssh` into the server & run commands from the prompt.
 5. An **IP address** where the server can be reached from the browsers of your target audience.

-If you run into issues, look at the specific {ref}`troubleshooting guide <troubleshooting/providers/custom>` for custom server installations.
+If you run into issues, look at the specific [troubleshooting guide](/troubleshooting/providers/custom) for custom server installations.

 ## Step 1: Installing The Littlest JupyterHub